siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 \left(\nabla^2-\frac{1}{c^2}\partial_t^2\right)f=0.
 $$

-The next question is whether a bounded standing electromagnetic wave on a torus already forces discreteness.
-If it does, then the same construction should also reproduce the basic hydrogen pattern: allowed integer modes and the Rydberg-type $1/n^2$ scaling.
-Since hydrogen is matter, that would be a first serious clue that matter itself may be standing electromagnetic waves.
+We now consider a bounded standing electromagnetic wave on a torus.
+In the thin-support idealization developed below, that construction yields allowed integer modes and the Rydberg-type $1/n^2$ scaling.
+Since hydrogen is matter, this is a first serious clue that matter itself may be standing electromagnetic waves.

 To make that idea precise, we need a closed support on which energy flow can be trapped continuously.
 A sphere cannot sustain a continuous nowhere-vanishing